 5. Provide situational messaging.
 Managing a conversation on a buffet line at a conference is different than managing a conversation on a cold call.
 Providing tested sales messaging for each situation will ensure sellers don’t misuse valuable air time with prospects and centers of influence.

 6. Sales messaging proficiency testing.
 What’s the point of documenting sales messaging if sellers don’t (or can’t) use it during performance moments?
-This overlooked part of sales readiness is critical to include in the playbook.
+This overlooked part of sales readiness is vital to include in the playbook.
 Challenging, situational role play is what we’ve found works.

 7. Eliminate objections faced later in the sales process by changing earlier stage sales messaging.